Vyacheslav Menzhinsky: Early life

 Vyacheslav Menzhinsky, a member of the Polish nobility, was born into an Orthodox Christian Polish-Russian family of teachers.
 His father was a Russified Pole and a history lecturer.
 His mother was a woman of letters who sympathised with the revolutionaries.
 His brother was a tsarist official, working for the Ministry of Finance.
-He graduated from the Faculty of Law at Saint Petersburg University in 1898, and practised law in Yaroslavl, while dabbling literature.
+He graduated from the Faculty of Law at Saint Petersburg University in 1898, and practised law in Yaroslavl, while dabbling in literature.
 He had a novel published in 1905.
 In February 1905, his young daughter died of a cerebral haemorrhage.
-The trauma ended his ten year marriage, and he left Yaroslavl to join his unmarried sisters, Vera and Ludmila, who shared an apartment that was a popular meeting place for revolutionaries.
+The trauma ended his ten-year marriage, and he left Yaroslavl to join his unmarried sisters, Vera and Ludmila, who shared an apartment that was a popular meeting place for revolutionaries.

 Political activism

 Menzhinsky had joined the Russian Social Democratic Labour Party (RSDLP) in 1902.
 During the 1905 revolution, Vera Menzhinsky worked alongside Nadezhda Krupskaya, Vladimir Lenin's wife, who was secretary of the Bolshevik faction of the RSDLP, while her brother joined the Bolshevik military organisation, until he was caught in a police raid in July 1906.
 He was released after two weeks in prison, after going on hunger strike, and emigrated.
 He lived in Belgium, Switzerland, France, United States, working in foreign branches of the RSDLP.
 When the Bolshevik faction split over the issue of whether to put up candidates for election to the Duma.
 Menzhinsky joined the "boycottists", led by Lenin's rival, Alexander Bogdanov, and joined the editorial board of their journal Vpered, but when the Vpered faction split, Menzhinsky aligned himself with the self-proclaimed "Orthodox Marxists", Grigory Aleksinsky and Mikhail Pokrovsky, rejecting the concept of proletarian culture developed by Alexander Bogdanov and Anatoly Lunacharsky.
 Writing in the Russian emigre journal, Our Echo in July 1910, Menzhinsky wrote: